 Modern claims and subrogation handling require a symbiosis similar to that utilized by the Greek hoplites.
 Especially in companies with separate claims and recovery departments, subrogation victory depends on cooperation and the ability to depend on others in the claims chain.
 Subrogation professionals must often rely on the ability of claims handlers to initially recognize third-party liability and subrogation potential.
 Claims with potential third-party liability must be acted on quickly and/or referred to the subrogation department to protect and preserve any potential for a successful recovery.
 Liability must be recognized, and evidence must be preserved.
 Investigation must focus not only on the claims-handling aspects of the loss, but any and all third-party liability as well.
 Notice requirements – sometimes as short as 30 days – often depend on the initial claim examiner.
 Statements that do not address the nuances of third-party liability will be of little use.

 Successful recoveries by subrogation personnel heavily depend on the protection provided by the claims soldier standing to their left.
 Like the hoplons initially used with great success by the Greek armies, the insurance phalanx will fail if there is no discipline and cooperation.
-There must be open and frequently dialogue and communication between insurance professionals with the single objective of a successful subrogation victory in mind.
+There must be open and frequent dialogue and communication between insurance professionals with the single objective of a successful subrogation victory in mind.
 Claims professionals support subrogation efforts and rely on the cooperation of the insured; the insureds’ risk managers must rely on the support of their management; subrogation professionals rely on claims investigators and the accuracy of information provided by the claims department; and all insurance professionals depend on quality and cost-effective subrogation action and/or litigation taken by a subrogation vendor or law firm.
 If there is any gap in the phalanx, disaster can result.
 It is truly a team effort.
 Vince Lombardi is noted for saying, “Individual commitment to a group effort–that is what makes a team work, a company work, a society work, a civilization work.”

 For the claims professional to perform effectively, they must be properly trained to recognize tort liability.
 They must put on their plaintiff’s hats and commit to setting aside any defense biases they may harbor.
 This is the time to be creative and think creatively, rather than simply default into noting that the insured was likely comparatively at fault for causing the loss.
 Subrogation professionals must likewise be trained to properly and thoroughly gather all the facts and preserve all necessary evidence.
 Experts and/or investigators may be needed.
 The company as a whole must recognize the need for an investment of time and money to achieve success.
 While being cost-effective is the very essence of success with subrogation, there are rarely any shortcuts that will not affect the ability to subrogation or the size of the recovery.